tatumio/tatum-php/docs/Api/DogecoinApi.md

  When an UTXO is entered into a transaction, the whole UTXO amount is included and must be spent.
 For example, address A receives two transactions, T1 with 1 DOGE and T2 with 2 DOGE.
 A transaction that consumes the UTXOs from both T1 and T2 will have an available amount of 3 DOGE to spend:

-`1 DOGE (from T1) + 2 DOGE (from T2) = 3 DOGE (to spend in total)`
+<code>1 DOGE (from T1) + 2 DOGE (from T2) = 3 DOGE (to spend in total)</code>

  You can send the assets to one or multiple recipients in one transaction.
 If you send the assets to multiple addresses, each address must have its own amount to receive.

  **Paying the gas fee and receiving the change**

  When the amount that the recipients should receive is lower than the amount from the UTXOs, the difference between these two amounts is by default used as the gas fee for the transaction.
-Because this amount may be considerable and you may not want to spend it all on the gas fee, you can explicitly specify the fee amount and the blockchain address where any extra funds remaining after covering the fee will be sent (the `fee` and `changeAddress` parameters in the request body, correspondingly).
+Because this amount may be considerable and you may not want to spend it all on the gas fee, you can explicitly specify the fee amount and the blockchain address where any extra funds remaining after covering the fee will be sent (the <code>fee</code> and <code>changeAddress</code> parameters in the request body, correspondingly).

  **Signing a transaction**